 Visit the Museum of Contemporary Art

 The Museum of Contemporary Art is highly recommended whether it is raining or not in Sydney.
 The entrance is via George Street and is free.
-Check out their special exhibitions.

-MCA Cafe is very popular.
+The MCA Cafe is very popular.
 You cannot book but be prepared to wait especially over the weekend.
 The prices are very reasonable for the varied menu.

 Opening Hours: 7 days from 10 am to 5 pm.
 Wednesdays 10 am to 9 pm.